 Becoming an XCO world champion for the first time is forever going to be on of the greatest high lights of my career.
 I’m super proud of what I accomplished and enjoy pulling the rainbow jersey over my head every day.
 I am aware that you earn that jersey by winning that specific race on that specific day, but to be honest there’s so much more to it.
 This season so far I had a consistent high level ever since the Cape Epic in march.
 More consistent and high than any other season, and that is actually what means the most to me.

 The race itself at worlds was incredible.
 I felt very strong and was able to pull away already at the end of the first lap.
 I did not have a specific plan on when, where or how to get away.
 I just kept the pace high, when it seemed the rest started to fade a bit.
 Being out there in front alone for such a long time takes a huge amount of mental energy.
 You have to stay so focused.
-On this specific day I was very ready for it and being fuelled by the change of winning a world title helped a lot.
+On this specific day I was very ready for it and being fuelled by the possibility of winning a world champ title helped a lot.
 I could not have done this without my huge support team.
-The road was paved for me all the way, I just had to go out there and do push the pedals.
+The road was paved for me all the way, I just had to go out there and push the pedals.

 The first time I wore the world champ jersey in Lenzerheide was quite special.
 I felt like I had gotten a new identity.
 I could not go anywhere without turning a lot of heads and being congratulated and taking photos with.
 Of course all this attention was very cool, but I must admit that handling this new situation was a little difficult the first day.
-Only after the race, I allowed myself to soak up all the attention and comments and I then I could enjoy it big time.
+Only after the race, I allowed myself to soak up all the attention and comments and then I could enjoy it big time.
 The race itself in Lenzerheide I was very satisfied with.
 After being in the lead for a long time, I ended up coming second after a strong ride by Jenny Rissveds.
 I simply didn’t have that little extra on the day to take the win.
 I had given it my everything the week before, which in turn gave me the rainbow jersey.

 As for now, I have the final two world cup races and the Olympics ahead of me.
 I’ve decided to still do the world cup races, instead of putting everything aside for that one race in Rio.
 I’ve come to learn, that this is how I work the best.